Chandramohan671/Mini-applications/README.md

       User Page :
-              1.Send amount payment request to all - user can send payment request to others 2.Check for payment request - user can check payment requests 3.Wallet - user can view and edit wallet 4.Previous payments and requests - user can view previous payments and requests 5.Status of payment requests - updates of payments requests
+              1.Send amount payment request to all - user can send payment request to all 2.Send amount payment request to friend - user can send request to friend 3.Check for payment request - user can check payment requests 4.Wallet - user can view and edit wallet 5.Previous payments and requests - user can view previous payments and requests 6.Status of payment requests - updates of payments requests 7.Add friend - user can add a friend 8.Remove friend - user can remove a friend